MasabBinZia/React-TypeScript-Fundamental-Projects/README.md

 Reference Projects Site:-https://react-projects.netlify.app/

-These Projects are bulid with Reactjs and TailwindCss, I am making them from scratch using TypeScript and TailwindCss.
+These Projects are bulid with Reactjs and Css, I am making them from scratch using TypeScript and TailwindCss.

 # Introduction
 Here I am committing to the React-TypeScript programming challenge!I'll gain a comprehensive understanding of React development and become proficient in creating, modifying, and optimizing React applications.